 Oftentimes, I hear the comment, “Vegetarians are deficient in B12 because they don’t eat meat.”
-But why say that when majority of people, who happen to be omnivores are also deficient in B12 among other essential B-vitamins?
+But why say that when majority of people, who happen to be omnivores, are also deficient in B12 along with the other essential B-vitamins?

 It’s important to look at the whole picture.
-The truth is that we haven’t really been paying close enough attention to what choices we have to gain optimal health.
+The truth is that we haven’t really seen all of the choices we have to gain optimal health.

 For many years now, we have relied on the medical community to give us answers regarding our health but when it comes to nutrition, do you go to a personal nutritionist?
 Well, most of us don’t.

 As we evolve as a race and as our environment changes, our dietary needs also change.

-With modern times we’ve created not only stress in our daily lives, but also the use of prescription drugs like antibiotics and processed foods.
+With modern times we’ve created not only stress in our daily lives, but we also over consume prescription drugs like antibiotics and eat a lot of processed foods.

-According to the latest research from scientists, we see that the human microbiome is effected by the foods we eat which causes nutritional deficiency including Vitamin B12 deficiency which then leads to disease.
+According to the latest research from scientists, we see that the human microbiome is affected by the foods we eat which may cause nutritional deficiency such as Vitamin B12.

 Even back in 1885, Louis Pasteur , a well known French biologist, microbiologist and chemist, discussed the benefits of gut microbes in regards to health.